microlib-org/llm_microlibs/llm_sepweight/README.md

 Moreover, there is a lot of difference in the naming of the transformer layers, of the start embedding, and of the final head.
 `llm_sepweight` aims to provide functions, through which you can convert different formats into a `sepweight` format.
-The `sepweight` format is a unified, simple format that allows you to treat the weights of all LLMs in the same way.
+The `sepweight` format is a unified, simple format that allows you to treat the weights of all LLMs in the same way when running nodes in distributed way.